OleksiyRudenko/taxret-ngmd/README.md

         - `bf` - bugfix
         - `rf` - refactoring
         - `fea` - feature
+        - `doc` - documentation
      * `YYMMDD` - date the branch was initialized on
      * `descr` - single-word description; use `-` to employ more words

 Normally, `bf` and `rf` discontinued as soon as merged back.

+Prefix `doc` is used for documentation, which is not tied to particular code, features etc.

+### Prior to 28-Apr-2016

+None reasonable

 * * *